 This is it for a first look.
-I hope it was interesting and usefull for you.
+I hope it was interesting and useful for you.
 Now we will switch to the Profile Containers.

 In order to get Profile Containers up and running you need to change a few things on your target system.

-The Include List has “Everyone” as member.
-If you don´t want this you need to remove the Everyone-group and insert whoever you want to have user Profile Containers enabled.
+The Include List has “Everyone” as a member.
+If you don´t want this you need to remove the Everyone group and insert whoever you want to have user Profile Containers enabled.
 I would suggest adding the users via Group Policy to have a standardized way for all your systems in your environment.

 You need to configure the Profile Containers Path in the registry.
 Add the Key “VHDLocations” as REG_MULTI_SZ with a minimum of one Path under the following path “HKLM\SOFTWARE\FSLogix\Profiles”.
 If there is no path inserted or the key is missing it won´t work.

 There are some other optional keys you can set to configure the Profile Containers:

 (\\server\share\Profiles).
 Local paths must be in drive letter format (C:\Profiles).